WhoShotCupidd/WhoShotCupidd/README.md

 ### Hey there 👋

- - Im currently a second year student at the University of Alberta studying Computer Science and Physics as a double major.
+ - Im currently a second year student at the University of Alberta studying Mathematics with a Specilization in Computing Science.
 My interests are data science and computational physics.

  - Im currently working on a project using Arduino IDE and C++ to code a microcontroller to use data to appropriately respond to the enviroment during a rocket launch and landing.
 This project is challenging my Git and C skills.